Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

-Particularly on older vehicles, rust can be a real problem - and not just for cosmetic reasons.
-In fact, rust is known as a silent killer; the longer you leave it, the worse it gets, until eventually the structure of the vehicle is no longer safe to drive.
+Rust can be a real problem, not just for cosmetic reasons.
+It's a known silent killer.
+The longer you leave it, the worse it gets until the vehicle's structure is no longer safe.

-Find out everything you need to know about rust and how to remove it in this guide.
+In this guide, find out everything you need to know about rust and how to remove it.

 Where does rust usually happen?